Sprint Expressway: History

-The proposal to build the expressway began in 1997 while the massive traffic jams on Jalan Damansara were a main motivation to build it.
-The concession for the expressway was awarded to Sistem Penyuraian Trafik KL Barat Sdn Bhd (Sprint).
-On 23 October 1997, the concession agreement was signed between the Government of Malaysia and Sprint for the privatization of the improvement, upgrading, design, construction, maintenance, operations and management of Sprint Expressway.
-A Supplementary Agreement was subsequently signed on 4 September 1998 to defer the construction of the Penchala Link.
-The Concession Period is for 33 years and commenced on the effective date on 15 December 1998.
+The proposal to build the expressway was motivated by heavy traffic on Jalan Damansara.
+The concession for the expressway was awarded to Sistem Penyuraian Trafik KL Barat Sdn Bhd (SPRINT).
+On 23 October 1997, the concession agreement was signed between the Government of Malaysia and Sprint for the privatisation of the improvement, upgrading, design, construction, maintenance, operations, and management of the expressway.

+A supplementary agreement was subsequently signed on 4 September 1998 to defer the construction of the Penchala Link.
+The concession period is for 33 years and commenced on the effective date on 15 December 1998.
 After this period, the toll collection will cease and the highways will be handed over to the government.

-The construction began in 1999.
-The expressway includes the acquisition and upgrades of several major roads such as Jalan Damansara, Jalan Kayu Ara, Jalan Sri Hartamas, and Jalan Semantan.
+Construction began in 1999, which included acquiring and upgrading several major roads, such as Jalan Damansara, Jalan Kayu Ara, Jalan Sri Hartamas, and Jalan Semantan.
 The Kerinchi Link and Damansara Link were opened in 2001, followed by the Penchala Link in 2004.

 This expressway also featured its own toll collection system known as the "FasTrak".
 On 1 July 2004, the FasTrak electronic payment system was replaced by Touch 'n Go and Smart TAG electronic payment systems.

 Pioneer roads

-The construction of the Sprint Expressway includes the acquisition and upgrades of several major roads as follows:
+The construction of the SPRINT Expressway included acquiring and upgrading several major roads: